 Raising the minimum wage

 Minimum wage increases can take different forms.
 Some are a flat, one-time increase.
 Others involve a schedule of gradual increases.
-In eighteen states, increases in the minimum wage are indexed.
+In some states, increases in the minimum wage are indexed.
 This means they rise automatically if a certain measure goes up such as the statewide median wage or the regional consumer price index.

 Where do you stand on raising the minimum wage?
 Your legislators are debating this issue now.
 Find your reps and share your story with them.